Justice-Through-Code/fall_2020/challenges/primitives_challenge_1.md

 #### Challenge 2.5: Calculate and print the three point percentage for each player

 The three point percentage is given by the following formula: `3 point shots made/3 point shots attempted`

+### Challenge 3: Using arithmetic operations

+#### Challenge 3.1: Calculate, store, and print total points scored

+In the 2020 WNBA season, Seattle Storm player Breanna Stewart played 20 games and averaged 19.7 points per-game.
+Using this information, calculate the total number of points Breanna Stewart scored in the 2020 WNBA season and cast the result to an integer using `int()`.

+#### Challenge 3.2: Average defensive rebounds

+In the 2020 WNBA season, the Seattle Storm's top 3 defensive rebounders were

+1. Breanna Stewart with 7.3 defensive rebounds per-game
+2. Natasha Howard with 4.7 defensive rebounds per-game
+3. Alysha Clark with 3.4 defensive rebounds per-game

+Calculate, store, and print the average defensive rebounds per-game among these three players for the Seattle Storm.
+Print your answer as a floating point number, not an integer.